-Prior to initiation of treatment with SUBVENITE, inform patients that a rash or other signs or symptoms of hypersensitivity (e.g., fever, mphadenopathy) may herald a serious medical event and instruct them to report any such occurrence to their healthcare provide mmediately Hemophagocytic Lymphohistiocytosi iders immediately if they experience any signs or symptoms of these conditions [see Warnings and Precautions (5.3, 5.5)].
-Cardiac Rhythm and Conduction Abnormalities Inform patients that, due to its mechanism of action, SUBVENITE could lead to irregular or slowed heart rhythm.
-This risk is increased in patients with underlying cardiac disease or heart conduction problems or who are taking other medications that affect heart cor

-Prior to initiation of treatment with SUBVENITE, inform patients that excessive immune activation may occur with SUBVENITE and that they should report signs or symptoms such as fever, rash, or lymphadenopathy to a healthcare provider immedia
+Prior to initiation of treatment with SUBVENITE, inform patients that a rash or other signs or symptoms of hypersensitivity (e.g., fever hadenopathy) may herald a serious medical event and instruct them to report any such occurrence to their healthcare provide Prior to initiation of treatment with SUBVENITE, inform patients that excessive immune activation may occur with SUBVENITE and that they Multiorgan Hypersensitivity Reactions, Blood Dyscrasias, and Organ Failure

-Multiorgan Hypersensitivity Reactions, Blood Dyscrasias, and Organ Failure Inform patients that multiorgan hypersensitivity reactions and acute multiorgan failure may occur with SUBVENITE.
+Inform patients that multiorgan hypersensitivity reactions and acute multiorgan failure may occur with SUBVENITE.
 Isolated organ failure or isolated blood dyscrasias without evidence of multiorgan hypersensitivity may also occur.
-Instruct patients to contact their healthcare
+Instruct patients to contact their healthcare viders immediately if they experience any signs or symptoms of these conditions [see Warnings and Precautions (5.3, 5.5)].
+Cardiac Rhythm and Conduction Abnormalities

-Patients should be made aware of and report cardiac signs or symptoms to their healthcare provider right away.
-Patients who develop cope should lie down with raised legs and contact their healthcare provider [see Warnings and Precautions (5.4)].
+Inform patients that, due to its mechanism of action, SUBVENITE could lead to irregular or slowed heart rhythm.
+This risk is increased in patients with underlying cardiac disease or heart conduction problems or who are taking other medications that affect heart con-Patients should be made aware of and report cardiac signs or symptoms to their healthcare provider right away.
+Patients who develop yncope should lie down with raised legs and contact their healthcare provider [see Warnings and Precautions (5.4)].

 Suicidal Thinking and Behavior Inform patients, their caregivers, and families that AEDs, including SUBVENITE, may increase the risk of suicidal thoughts and behavior.
 Instruct them to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts or behavior or thoughts about self-harm.
-Instruct them to immediately report behaviors of concern to their
+Instruct them to immediately report behaviors of concern to their healthcare providers